How do you choose who teaches at PUGS?

 Do I need a degree to teach at PUGS?

-No, you don’t.
-When we sent out a survey to our community in spring 2019 to ask what qualities they look for in a PUGS instructor, not a single person mentioned the need for a degree or prior publication in a peer-reviewed journal.
-Some of our instructors do hold terminal degrees and/or also teach at universities and community colleges, and other instructors do not.
+Nopee.
+When we sent out a survey to our community in 2019 to ask what qualities they look for in a PUGS instructor, not a single respondent mentioned the need for a degree or prior publication in a peer-reviewed journal.
+Some of our teachers do hold terminal degrees and/or also teach at universities and community colleges.
+Other teachers do not.

 What our instructors do all share in common is expertise on their topic of choice—through lived experience, facilitated classroom or on-the-job learning, or self-guided inquiry—and passion for building both community and a brave and safe learning environment.